Click to zoom

 Case study (hypothetical example)

 Picture a mid-size outdoor brand that used to target users who liked hiking pages.
 After the rollout, they test a campaign aimed at people who asked Meta AI things like "best lightweight tents" or "weekend backpacking for beginners."
 Conversion rates for the AI-query audience jump 22% versus the page-like audience.
 But — and here’s the nuance — average order value drops a bit, suggesting more early-stage shoppers.
 The brand reacts: they layer a retargeting funnel, pushing higher-value bundled offers to users who demonstrate purchase intent later.
 It’s a tidy example of cause and effect: conversational signals open doors, but you still need funnel design to capture value.
+This is exactly where dynamic creative using chat intent can help — show inspiration first, then a value ladder to nudge purchase.

 Ethics and long-term implications